-No, the cost of natural gas, which annually makes up 75 to 80 percent of bills, will continue to be passed on to customers through Vectren’s gas cost recovery rate or a gas marketer’s rate.
+No, the cost of natural gas will continue to be passed on to customers through Vectren’s standard service offer rate or a gas marketer’s rate.
 Either way, Vectren makes no profit on this part of the bill.

 Will the new rate structure impact customers’ energy conservation efforts?

 The cost of natural gas remains the biggest part of a customer bills.
 Customers who make conservation efforts and energy efficiency investments will continue to see cost savings on this part of their bill.
 Under the agreement Vectren will also establish four new programs to promote conservation and energy efficiency